 Kudzu and alcohol have a long tradition together.
 In fact, traditional Chinese medicine has used the plant for over 2,500 years.

-Kudzu is an invasive vine that flourishes in many southern states.
+Kudzu is a vine that flourishes in many southern states.
 It was introduced into the US from Asia decades ago to reduce soil erosion

 During a trip to China, chemist Dr. David Lee noticed that many people use an herbal tea containing Kudzu.